Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 Imbalanced Classes:
 If there are far more genuine than fake banknotes, the model may be biased toward predicting "genuine" too often.

+4. Improving Logistic Regression for Fake Banknote Detection To enhance performance, several techniques can be applied:

+Feature Scaling:
+Standardizing features ensures that no single variable disproportionately influences predictions.
+Regularization (L1/L2):
+L1 regularization (Lasso) can help select the most important features.
+L2 regularization (Ridge) prevents overfitting.
+Handling Class Imbalance:
+If genuine banknotes outnumber fake ones, techniques like SMOTE (Synthetic Minority Over-sampling Technique) or class weighting can help balance the dataset.
+Polynomial Features:
+If the relationship between banknote authenticity and features is nonlinear, adding polynomial terms can improve accuracy.

 ### Tree-Based Algorithms

 The notebook [Tree.ipynb](Tree.ipynb) contains detailed implementations of various tree-based machine learning models.
 In this notebook, you will find techniques such as: